Santa Barbara California, USA Travel Guide

 Continue to San Luis Obispo, exploring the SLO Mission, Bubblegum Alley, and its downtown area.

-From SLO, drive the breathtaking Highway 1 through Big Sur (check road conditions), concluding your trip in Monterey or Carmel-by-the-Sea.
+From SLO, motor down the breathtaking Highway 1 through The Greatest meeting of land and sea (check road conditions), concluding your trip in Monterey or Carmel-by-the-Sea.
 Find Big Sur experiences.

 A car provides the most flexibility for day trips and longer extensions throughout the region.